realrodri/SploitTestTranslated/README.md

 * English:

-This is just SploitTest made by GeoSn0w but translated to Spanish.
+This is just SploitTest made by GeoSn0w but translated to Spanish, with some more clarifications in the pop up when you run the app for you to clearly understand what's this program.
 GitHub links for realrodri and GeoSn0w have been created.

 This project modification has its sole purpose of educational.
 I just made this because I wanted to learn more about Xcode and creating things on the UI.
 No functionalities have been added but those previously mentioned.